middleamericahomes/lead-scoring-system/docs/techplan.md

 Clear rules for handling duplicates.
 Scoring Accuracy

-Detailed logs for how each lead’s score is calculated at each step.
+Detailed logs for how each lead's score is calculated at each step.
 Build debug endpoints or logs to verify correctness.
 Scalability